-CSMO Surgery Center Patients: You will be discharged from the surgery center the same day.
+- CSMO Surgery Center Patients: You will be discharged from the surgery center the same day.
 You must have someone remain with you until you are discharged and drive you home.
-You must have arrangements made for someone to stay with you at home for the first 24 hours after surgery.

-Memorial Patients: You may be discharged home from the hospital the same day or you may stay overnight at the hospital.
-You must have arrangements made for someone to stay with you at home for the first 24 hours after surgery.

-You will leave the hospital using a walker, and transition to a cane as guided by therapy.
+You must have arrangements made for someone to stay with you at home for at least the first 24 hours after surgery, longer is better though. - Memorial Patients: You may be discharged home from the hospital the same day or you may stay overnight at the hospital.
+You must have arrangements made for someone to stay with you at home for at least the first 24 hours after surgery, longer is better though. - You will leave the hospital using a walker, and transition to a cane as guided by therapy.